List of television series canceled before airing an episode: O

-This teen-aimed high school wrestling sitcom was slated to air on Kids' WB Saturday mornings, but likely never went into production after the network acquired Pokémon and instead of its original plan to hold that series until January, carried encores of the syndicated first season's episodes leading into new episodes instead due to the franchise's overwhelming popularity at the time (including new episodes premiering in double-runs to keep up with the Japanese release schedule).
+This teen-aimed high school wrestling sitcom was slated to air on Kids' WB Saturday mornings, but never went into production after the network acquired Pokémon.
+Instead of its original plan to hold that series until January, the network carried reruns of the first season's episodes due to the franchise's overwhelming popularity at the time (including new episodes premiering in double-runs to keep up with the Japanese release schedule).